taylorjjohnson/battleship-game/README.md

 - Run: `gulp` to run the local server at `localhost:3000`, the gulp tasks include live reloading for views, css in public/css and restarting the server for changes to app.js or js in routes/

+- Note: This game requires at least two clients connected to the server to get past the starting screen and play.

 ## To-Do

 - Possibly break out some of the battleship.js functionality into a separate library